-The history of the AGROFERT Group dates back to 1993, which marked the establishment of a fertiliser trading company with 4 employees.
-30 years later, at the end of 2023, the Group, together with the parent company, comprises 217 controlled companies, 2 jointly controlled companies and 7 associates companies under significant influence.
+The AGROFERT Group (the "Group"), together with the parent company, comprises 213 controlled companies, 12 jointly controlled companies and 5 associate companies under significant influence.
 AGROFERT Group companies are active in the following segments: chemicals, agriculture and primary production, food processing, forestry and wood processing, land technology and engineering, logistics and transport, and renewable energy.
+In 2024, AGROFERT successfully completed divestment of the media group companies MAFRA, a.s., LONDA spol. s r.o., and thus left the sector, and also Synthesia, a.s.
+The divestment process of the aforementioned companies began in 2023.

-Today, the Group has 32 thousand employees and is the largest Czech private employer.
-According to the CZECH TOP 100 ranking for 2022, AGROFERT is the fourth most important company in the Czech Republic.
-AGROFERT is one of the largest agricultural and food processing companies in Central Europe, the second largest producer of nitrogen fertilisers in Europe and the third largest Czech exporter.
+At the end of 2024, the AGROFERT Group had almost 29 thousand employees and has been the largest Czech private employer.
+According to the CZECH TOP 100 ranking for 2023, AGROFERT is the fourth most important company in the Czech Republic.
+AGROFERT is one of the largest agricultural and food processing companies in Central Europe, the second largest producer of nitrogen fertilizers in Europe and the second largest Czech exporter.